 Many people know Florida as the Sunshine State, the site of world-famous theme parks, and the beach-friendly vacation capital of the United States.
 Unfortunately, it also acts as the setting for hundreds of drug and alcohol overdoses each year.
 Every year, thousands of people in Florida begin using drugs or alcohol, either for the first time or on a regular basis, necessitating the availability of comprehensive addiction treatment solutions.
-For those across the country, a Florida drug rehab represents the possibility of recovery from their addiction and a fresh approach to life.
+For those across the country, Florida alcohol and drug rehab centers represent the possibility of recovery from their addiction and a fresh approach to life.

 Additionally, perhaps because of its inviting weather and thriving recovery communities, South Florida has become known as the recovery capital of the world and attracts people all over the world in their efforts to get clean and sober.
 Not just in the southern part of the State, but throughout Florida, there are hundreds of alcohol and drug rehab institutions that provide excellent treatment and aftercare for substance use disorders.

 Although data show that substance use disorders are common in Florida, the number of persons in recovery is growing.
 Every day, even the most severe sorts of drug and alcohol addictions are treated at recovery centers across the state.
 Addiction does not have to be a part of your life; It is possible to heal.